 7 Essential Tips for Managing Your Jewelry Inventory

 Learn how to manage your jewelry inventory with these 7 essential inventory tips for jewelers.
 Click the link and read on!

 2. Offer gift cards for customers to use at a later date

 Since people are no longer going out to help flatten the curve, many businesses have switched to offering gift cards for customers to use at a later date or once the coronavirus outbreak subsides.
 Customers who understand the severe impact of this outbreak on local businesses are open to this idea.
-Further, with many couples cancelling wedding ceremonies this year because of the coronavirus outbreak, jewelers could hope for the potential surge in ring sales once the outbreak is over.
+Further, with many couples canceling wedding ceremonies this year because of the coronavirus outbreak, jewelers could hope for a potential surge in ring sales once the outbreak is over.

 There is hope.
 In China, the luxury industry is slowly rebounding from the coronavirus outbreak by relying on revenge spending.
 Revenge spending is a term that emerged after the chaos brought about by the cultural revolution in the 1980s.
-It described the buying behavior of luxury clients who have cash stock in their pockets after a month or so of cancelled plans.
+It described the buying behavior of luxury clients who have cash stock in their pockets after a month or so of canceled plans.

 3. Sales and promotions are fine, but be wary of the tone

 Looking to get rid of your stale inventory?

 Holding sales and promotions should be fine, but remember that sales cannot alleviate the pain, anxiety, and suffering of people.
 Thus, when offering sales and promotions, consider the tone of your message and be sensitive to the fact that people may not have the money to afford your jewelry items because work has stopped for others, or if they have, they would rather use it to help those in need.